Paris Naval Conference 2026: Naval Rearmament and Operations in Contested Waters

 Speakers:

-- Captain Henk Warnar, associate Professor in War Studies, Netherlands Defense Academy
+- Captain Henk Warnar, associate professor in War Studies, Netherlands Defense Academy

-Moderation: Nicolas Mazzucchi, head of the Naval Strategy & Wargaming Division at the Center for Naval Strategic Studies (CESM).
+Chair: Nicolas Mazzucchi, head of the Naval Strategy & Wargaming Division at the Center for Naval Strategic Studies (CESM).

 15h30 - 16h | Break